HudsonWu/linuxStudying/performance/network/iptables/principle.md

 iptables has the following 4 built-in tables:

-1. Filter table
+1. Filter table, 包过滤

 Filter is default table for iptables. <br/>
-So, if you don't define you own table, you'll be using filter table. <br/>
+So, if you dont define you own table, you will be using filter table. <br/>
-Iptables's filter table has the following built-in chains:
+filter table has the following built-in chains:
   + `INPUT chain`
   + `OUTPUT chain`
   + `FORWARD chain`

-2. NAT table
+2. NAT table, 网络地址转换

-Iptables's NAT table has the following built-in chains:
+NAT table has the following built-in chains:
   + `PREROUTING chain`: Alters packets before routing
     + Packet translation happens immediately after the packet comes to the system(and before routing).
     + This helps to translate the destination ip address of the packets to something that matches the routing on the local server.